wwiicode/wy_network_logging/README.md

 # Testing Malformed logs:
-Created flow_logs_with_errors.txt for testing, uncomment different flow_log_file variable to try with the testing. outler/flawed log entries wil be recorded into error_log.log, streaming will not be blocked
+1.Created flow_logs_with_errors.txt for testing,
+2.uncomment different flow_log_file variable to try with the testing.
+3.outler/flawed log entries wil be recorded into error_log.log, streaming will not be blocked